gritsiem/gritsiem.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m Ghritachi — a software engineer with 4+ years of experience in building web and mobile applications, now specializing in **machine learning** and generative AI.
+Hi, I’m Ghritachi — a software engineer with 4+ years of experience in building **fullstack** web and mobile applications, now specializing in **machine learning** and generative AI.

 After several years developing high-impact apps at scale, I became fascinated by the potential of LLMs and AI systems.
 I recently graduated with a Master’s in Computer Science from CU Boulder (May, 2025, GPA 4.0), where I’ve worked on AI-powered distributed applications, LLM explainability research, and scalable ML pipelines.